haleybristol/responsive-layout-CSS/README.md

 ## Known Bugs

-Images are not fully fluid.
+No known bugs.

 ## Support and contact details

-Feel free to contact me on my github haleybristol.
+Feel free to contact me at hebristol@gmail.com.

 ## Technologies Used